EthanCrouse/EmailResponder/README.md

 - 🔐 Connects securely to your email (Gmail IMAP)
 - 📥 Fetches unread emails
 - 🧠 Learns from your writing samples (few-shot or fine-tuned)
-- ✍️ Drafts personalized responses
+- ✍️ Draft personalized responses
-- 💬 Outputs replies to console (or optionally sends them)
+- 💬 Outputs replies to the console (or optionally sends them)

 ## ✅ To-Do
- Add OAuth2 support for other emails such as Outlook
+ Add OAuth2 support for other emails, such as Outlook

  Improve response prediction accuracy

- Interactive user interface for email response
+ An interactive user interface for email response

+ Add the ability for email to automatically be sent